DanielWuGitHub/DanielWuGitHub.github.io/about.md

 This is the personal website of Daniel Wu (Dongmin Wu).

-I am an Software Engineer who loves creative things and learning new things.
+I am a Software Engineer who loves creative things and learning new things.

 I am on my way to be a great programmer and designer, with my innovation and passion.

-I have learned variety of skills including Web development, Server development, Network technology, Circuit design and Embed System development in my university.
+I have learned variety of skills including Web development, Server development, Network technology, Circuit design and Embedded System development in my university.

 I am an embedded system developer now.